jaga-ram48/decay-methods/README.md

 =============

-Code and data used to create the figures in the manuscript "Quantifying stochastic noise in cultured circadian reporter cells" by Peter C. St. John and Francis J. Doyle III, 2015.
-(In Prep)
+Code and data used to create the figures in the manuscript "Quantifying stochastic noise in cultured circadian reporter cells" St. John PC, Doyle FJ III (2015) Quantifying Stochastic Noise in Cultured Circadian Reporter Cells.
+PLoS Comput Biol 11(11): e1004451. doi:10.1371/journal.pcbi.1004451